dvanmosselbeen/dvm-docs/games/nice-flightgear-aircrafts.md

 -   dhc2w & dhc2F - Just excellent aircraft!
 Also do towing.
 -   dhc3f & dhc3w & dhc3s & dhc3a - Nice aircraft!
 -   dhc6 & dhc6f & dhc6s - Just excellent aircraft!
--   da42 - Have the cool G1000 (zkr1000) but probably a local version of
+-   da42 - Have the cool G1000 (zkr1000) but probably a local version of it.
-    it.
 Need to see if it can be updated and how that moving map works.
 -   dr400-120 & dr400-180 - Excellent aircraft!
 -   dromader - Cool aircraft, however with some display issues.
 -   g-164a - Nice looking aircraft, almost same type of dromader without display issues.
-However, much less complete cockpit.e-2c - Has lot\'s of exterior details, miss the cockpit instruments.
+However, much less complete cockpit.e-2c - Has lot's of exterior details, miss the cockpit instruments.
 Also use some custom greay splashscreen background to check.
 -   g115 - Very complete aircraft.
 And has interesting instruments (like that zkr500?? need to check - some little basic round with in square interface; gps)
 -   lionceau - Odems as the g115 - check that cool gps feature
 -   hondajet - Interesting about it is the zkr1000 (aka g1000)
 -   k5y1 - Hard to fly but cool aircraft.